sebastien-roch/divided-by-zero/posts/slight-shadow-when-container-scrolled.md.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-There are also pure CSS version of this effect like the one from the great Léa Vérou (http://lea.verou.me/2012/04/background-attachment-local/), but I couldn't apply them in my case because of existing backgrounds.
+There are also pure CSS version of this effect like the one from the great Lea Verou (http://lea.verou.me/2012/04/background-attachment-local/), but the CSS is _slightly_ more complicated!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQ1OTcxODk1LDEzNTY0MDQzOTldfQ==
+eyJoaXN0b3J5IjpbLTExMDEwNzYzNTgsNzQ1OTcxODk1LDEzNT
+Y0MDQzOTldfQ==
 -->